 Bertie Bassett is the mascot of Bassett's liquorice allsorts.
 Reportedly, he owes his existence to a copywriter named Frank Regan.
 Frank created the first Bertie out of liquorice allsorts joined by pipe cleaners.
 Today, a bag of UK liquorice allsorts contains a single piece of soft candy shaped like Bertie Bassett.
 He is said to taste like anise.

 Bertie has been the company's mascot since 1929 and has become a popular figure.
 In 2009, Bertie married Betty (another mascot with a body made of liquorice allsorts) as a publicity stunt for Bassett's.

 A Liquorice Allsorts Ad From the 1990s: Turning Bertie

 In 2016, RJ's Licorice of New Zealand created the world's largest liquorice allsort, which set a Guinness World Record.
 The height, width, and depth of the lime green and black sandwich had the same ratio as in a real liquorice allsort.
 The sandwich weighed 1,105 kg or 2,436 pounds.
 After the record was confirmed, the candy was cut up and the pieces distributed for people to eat.

 Where to Buy Jelly Babies and Liquorice Allsorts

 I buy both liquorice allsorts and jelly babies (or the equivalent to jelly babies) occasionally.
 I've enjoyed them since childhood.
 While they certainly aren't health foods, they are very nice for an occasional treat.
-Bassett's liquorice allsorts (and other brands) are always available in my local stores.
+Bassett's liquorice allsorts are always available in one of my local stores.
 For genuine Bassett's jelly babies I have to travel further to get to a store that imports British candies and other foods.
-The journey requires a fifty minute drive, but it's definitely worth it!
-Both candies can be bought online at various websites.
+The journey requires a fifty minute drive, but it's definitely worth it.

 © 2013 Linda Crampton